 What does it really look like to make disciples?
 How does this really flesh-out in the life of a woman?
 Is it a mentoring program, a Bible study, a church program, evangelism, or is it all these things- and if so, what exactly is the role we play in all of this?
 Another vital question that must be asked is this: “Have I ever seen a discipling relationship?”
 The answers to these questions have eternally significance, not only to our individual lives, but the Kingdom of God as a whole!

 I will now attempt to answer these questions.
 A disciple maker is a person who introduces others to Christ and then acts as a spiritual nursing mother (or father) to God’s newborn infants.
 Then, this person acts as a friend of the Bride of Christ to equip her to walk in union with Him all the days of her life.
 This could be compared to dressing her for the wedding- like a brides-maid would do.
-By dressing the bride I mean to assist them in taking off the old grave clothes and putting on His robe of righteousness.
+By dressing the bride, I mean to assist them in taking off the old grave clothes and putting on His robe of righteousness.
 To make disciples is to teach her to walk daily in union with the King, her husband.
 This does not happen by accident.
 Jesus spent three years investing His truths into His disciples.
-He was very intentional in spending time in close relationship with a small group of 12 men (1-21-- they were His work.
+He was very intentional in spending time in close relationship with a small group of twelve men, and a few women (Luke8:1-21) they were His work.
 (John 17:1-4) He equipped them to reach the masses.
 God‘s ways are not our ways.
 (Isaiah 55:8-11) Our way is to scatter truth to the masses.
 God’s way is to implant truth into small groups of individuals so the masses could be reached.
 What a plan!

 His plan is embedded in just one of the four verbs we find in what is called the Great Commission.
 (Matthew 28:16-20) The one command is: MAKE DISCIPLES of ALL NATIONS!
 It is not a mission statement.
 He did not say: “Some of you go evangelize the nations.”
 He did not say: “Some of you go make converts.”
 He did not say: “Go and build buildings.”
 He said, “Go and turn people into disciples.”
 A point needs to be made: you can evangelize the masses and never make a single disciple.
 But, you will never make a disciple without evangelizing!
 The Greek word Jesus used for “Teach all nations” (KJV) is Matheteuo; our English word math comes from this word.
 His intent was not mere addition but multiplication!
 God’s original command has not changed, He still commands us to be fruitful and multiply and fill the earth-not with physical children, per say, but with spiritual children.
 Just as in the physical realm, without intimacy there will be no off-spring, without spiritual intimacy with the Lord Jesus, (He calls this abiding) there will be no spiritual off spring to fill the world with the knowledge of Him!